2015-2016 Undergraduate & Graduate Catalog

 Students who reduce their number of credit hours or withdraw from Grand Valley may be eligible, upon application to the Office of the Registrar, to receive a refund of tuition.
 The amount of refund will be based on the following schedule:

 1. Students withdrawing before the start of the semester and during the first week of classes are eligible for a full (100 percent) refund of the applicable credit hours assessed.
 All financial aid awarded to the student will be reduced based on the required Federal Return to Title IV (R2T4) calculation.
 Students should expect to have a portion of their financial aid returned.
-(See Financial Aid and Complete Withdraw section).
+(See Financial Aid and Complete Enrollment Withdrawal section.)

 2. Students withdrawing during the second week of classes in a shortened session (spring or summer) and in the second, third, and fourth weeks of classes in a full session are eligible for a 75 percent tuition refund of the applicable credit hours assessed.